-In this work, we introduce a family of Clifford hierarchy stabilizer codes in $n$ spatial dimensions generalizing the topological Pauli stabilizer codes, where the stabilizer group contain operators in the $n^\text{th}$ level of Clifford hierarchy $\C_n$, which is defined recursively on $m$-qubit unitary unitary $U$, i.e., $\C_n:=\{U \in \mathbb{U}_m: U \mathcal{P}_m U \subset \C_{n-1} \}$, where $\C_1=\mathcal{P}_m$ is the Pauli group and $\C_2$ is the Clifford group~\cite{Gottesman1999hierarchy}.
-We then construct transversal logical T and CS gates in a 2D Clifford stabilizer code via the automorphism symmetry in the corresponding twisted $\mathbb{Z}_2^3$ gauge theory in (2+1)D. Such a code corresponds to a non-Abelian $\mathbb{D}_4$ topological order, which has been realized on the ion-trap platform \cite{Iqbal:2023wvm}.
-This work therefore represents a conceptual advance, demonstrating for the first time the existence of transversal non-Clifford gates in 2D Clifford stabilizer codes (see also the parallel work in \cite{Tyler2025groupsurfacecode}), while the first non-Clifford gates in 5D self-correcting Clifford stabilizer codes have been recently discovered in \cite{Hsin2024_non-Abelian}.
+In this work, we introduce a family of Clifford hierarchy stabilizer codes in $n$ spatial dimensions generalizing topological Pauli stabilizer codes, whose stabilizers lie in the $n^\text{th}$ level of Clifford hierarchy $\C_n$, defined recursively on $m$-qubit unitary $U$, i.e., $\C_n:=\{U \in \mathbb{U}_m: U \mathcal{P}_m U^\dagger \subset \C_{n-1} \}$, where $\C_1=\mathcal{P}_m$ is the Pauli group and $\C_2$ is the Clifford group~\cite{Gottesman1999hierarchy}.
+This generalizes XS, XP stabilizer codes using phase gates \cite{Ni2015XS, Webster2022XP}.
+We construct transversal logical T, CS gates in a 2D Clifford stabilizer code via the automorphism symmetry in the corresponding twisted $\mathbb{Z}_2^3$ gauge theory in (2+1)D. Such a code corresponds to a non-Abelian $\mathbb{D}_4$ topological order, realized on the ion-trap platform \cite{Iqbal:2023wvm}.
+This work therefore represents a conceptual advance, providing the first demonstration of transversal non-Clifford gates in 2D Clifford stabilizer codes (see also the parallel work in \cite{Tyler2025groupsurfacecode}).

-We then combine the transversal logical T gate along with the code switching protocol between a folded surface code and the non-Abelian code via gauging measurements and condensation, together with the ``just-in-time" decoder introduced in \cite{Davydova:2025ylx} to prepare the logical T magic state in $O(d)$ rounds.
-In fact, Refs.~\cite{bauer2025low, Davydova:2025ylx} has pointed out that the space-time protocol in \cite{bombin20182d, Browneaay4929} is essentially just a (2+1)D space-time path integral in the twisted $\mathbb{Z}_2^3$ gauge theory, which produces either a non-unitary or unitary operation for non-Clifford logical gate (also equivalent to \cite{magic_patent}).
-However, Ref.~\cite{Davydova:2025ylx} did not explicitly construct transversal gates in the non-Abelian code as automorphisms.
-Here, we provide such an explicit construction, realizing transversal non-Clifford gates as invertible domain walls within the same space–time path-integral framework.
+We then show how this transversal logical T gate can be deployed in a fault-tolerant protocol: we combine the transversal T gate with code switching between a folded surface code and the non-Abelian code via gauging measurements/condensation, together with the ``just-in-time'' decoder of Ref.~\cite{Davydova:2025ylx}, to prepare a logical $T$ magic state in $O(d)$ rounds.
+Related works~\cite{bauer2025low,Davydova:2025ylx} interpret the spacetime protocols of Refs.~\cite{bombin20182d,Browneaay4929} as a spacetime (2+1)D path integral in the same twisted $\mathbb{Z}_2^3$ gauge theory, yielding a non-Clifford logical operation (equivalently~\cite{magic_patent}).
+Our key conceptual advance is that we explicitly construct an invertible, finite-depth circuit acting entirely within the non-Abelian code---a concrete automorphism (invertible symmetry of a code) that preserves the code space and realizes the transversal non-Clifford logical action directly, rather than an effective spacetime implementation.